This is our review for the Best Fishing Line For Trout in 2021.

 Best Fishing Line For Trout

-The top choice in braided line, and our overall top choice goes to Berkley FireLine Crystal.
-This new product blends the sensitivity, strength, and durability of braided line, with the camouflaging capability of fluorocarbon.
+The top choice is braided fishing line, and our overall top choice goes to Berkley FireLine Crystal.
+This new product blends the sensitivity, strength, and durability of braided fishing lines, with the camouflaging capability of fluorocarbon lines.
 It does this with a weave of spun fiberglass.

 This is the most familiar line and the line of choice for most trout fishermen.
 It is made of extruded nylon.
 It comes in a dazzling array of colors, test weight, and packaging.
-There are hundreds of manufactures offering monofilament line in two-pound to 150-pound test and in a rainbow of colors.
+There are hundreds of manufacturers offering monofilament fishing lines in two-pound to 150-pound test and in a rainbow of colors.

 Monofilament has good and not-so-good aspects: